-What is Orientation in the Workplace?
+What is orientation in the workplace?

-Workplace orientation is defined as the process by which a new employee is introduced to their new job, responsibilities, work environment, and co-workers.
-It allows for a new hire to get accustomed to their new team, department, and objectives at the organization.
+Workplace orientation is defined as how a new employee is introduced to their new job, responsibilities, work environment, and co-workers.
+It allows the new hire to get accustomed to their new team, department, and objectives at the organization.

-The early stage of onboarding for new employees is the best time for employers to make an impression and set their expectations.
-Developing a well-thought-out workplace orientation program is worthwhile when it comes to proficiency, confidence, and retention in the first few weeks to months of employment.
+The early onboarding stage for new employees is the best time for employers to make an impression and set their expectations.
+Developing a well-thought-out workplace orientation program is worthwhile for proficiency, confidence, and retention in the first few weeks to months of employment.

 When developing an orientation program, there are a few key considerations to keep in mind that will help with your deployment of the onboarding orientation program and how you can resonate with your new hires.

-Learn from Leaders in the Industry
+1. Learn from leaders in the industry

 Whether it’s meeting the CEO of your company in the first week of orientation, a thoughtful welcome gift, or some company swag, creating a personalized approach to orientation can set your organization apart from others.

 If you want the top talent working at your company, you’ll want to make sure that you stand out among your competitors.
 Creating a memorable and impactful onboarding experience will allow your new employees to feel part of the team early on and better understand what makes your organization a great place to work for.

 Your company is unique, and so is your training—which is why it’s helpful to review some highly-rated employee onboarding software options to see what will help your company and your new hires the most.

 If those teaching and training don’t seem inspired to be at work, they will unlikely make a good first impression on new hires.
 Everyone learns and receives information differently, which is why training your managers and providing them with leadership skills is a key contributor to your onboarding process.

-Give your current managers advice when it comes to bringing new employees up to speed.
-Encourage them to incorporate visuals, examples, and interactive learning tools that will excite the new hires and engage them from the start.
+Give your current managers advice about bringing new employees up to speed.
+Please encourage them to incorporate visuals, examples, and interactive learning tools that will excite the new hires and engage them from the start.
 Remind those in charge of training to be patient and encourage questions.

 Creating a strong company culture that represents your values begins with leadership.
-New employees will be able to pick up on organization, internal communication, and reporting structure.
-That means how your employees interact will give an impression to new hires about what they can expect.
+New employees will pick up on organization, internal communication, and reporting structure.
+That means your employees will give an impression to new hires about what they can expect.

 Encourage and allow suggestions that might improve efficiency, communication, or simplify a process—support team members by hearing new ideas and recognizing a job well done.
 Call out exceptional work and create a welcoming environment for creativity, positivity, and growth.

 During the onboarding process, it’s good practice to provide your new employees with the company information surrounding benefits, retirement, and insurance options.
-Doing this shows your dedication to your employees, their families, and their future.
+Doing this shows your dedication to your employees, families, and future.
 Also, taking the time to explain what you can offer them helps alleviate confusion later on.

 If you want to go above and beyond and show your commitment to your employees’ wellbeing, assist them in preparing for future financial stability and success.
 Help educate them on the importance of contributing to their retirement as soon as possible to create the best opportunity for financial security in the future.

 You can also inform them about the benefits of purchasing a life insurance policy to protect themselves and their loved ones.
-Doing so earlier on in your career and life is often more affordable due to a lower risk of health complications.
+Doing so earlier in your career and life is often more affordable due to a lower risk of health complications.

 If you offer other company incentives, orientation is a great place to make your new employees aware of these additional perks.
 This might include things like client discounts, a gym membership, covered wellness visits, vacation time, child care assistance, and so on.

-Fostering this type of care for your employees and exceeding expectations goes a long way in the way they perceive the company and its leadership.
+Fostering this type of care for your employees and exceeding expectations goes a long way in how they perceive the company and its leadership.
 When you show your appreciation through additional programs and perks, your employees gain so much more than just a place to do a job—it becomes a team and community they feel connected to.

 If this is not something your company does, you can still creative ways to learn on the job and expand their skill set.
 The more education you provide them with, the more valuable they will be to your company.

 Setting up courses for extended learning or training down the road will benefit the company in the long term.

-An effective workplace orientation program is more than just informing new employee about their duties and responsibilities.
+An effective workplace orientation program is more than just informing new employees about their duties and responsibilities.
 It’s your chance to sell them a promising future with unlimited growth potential.
 By dedicating time to creating a great workplace, you are setting your business up for success as you will have inspired employees interested in growing their careers with the company.